 - Read the tips for success (below) highlighting what the judges are looking for

 - Explain in no more than 1,000 words why you deserve the Award: what you set out to do and what has been achieved.
 Each category has its own specified criteria, but each will require a 1,000 word statement typed into the submission box (we strongly recommend that you prepare your statement offline to avoid being timed out).
-Up to 2 supporting materials can be uploaded in addition and do not contribute to your maximum word count.
-They should underpin the strength of your entry and can include third party evidence such as testimonials, reported cases, independent press coverage, recommendations etc.
+The time frame that the content of the submission should cover is June 2018 – June 2019.

 - When you have your submission statement and supporting materials ready, click on the 'Enter now' tab on the top right to create your profile.
 Once your profile is created, you can enter as many categories as you wish.
 Entry is free.
 Remember, do not create a profile until you have all materials ready.

 - The completed entry must be submitted by midnight on Friday 14 June 2019.